 The College can contribute or withdraw funds in any amount from the LGIP on a daily basis.
 The LGIP does not impose liquidity fees or redemption gates on participant withdrawals.
+The College adjusts its LGIP investment amounts monthly to reflect interest earnings as reported from the Office of the State Treasurer.

-Morgan Stanley, during periods of extraordinary market stress, may impose liquidity fees of up to 2% or a redemption gate on the amount held in a retail money market fund.
-The value of funds held at Morgan Stanley on June 30, 2016 is \$103,924.
+College funds held at Morgan Stanley are in a retail money market fund.
+During periods of extraordinary market stress, Morgan Stanley may impose liquidity fees of up to 2% or a redemption gate on withdrawals.
+The value of funds held at Morgan Stanley on June 30, 2017 is \$103,766.

-As of June 30, 2016, the carrying amount of the College's cash and equivalents was \$7,711,047 as represented in the table below.
+As of June 30, 2017, the carrying amount of the College's cash and cash equivalents was \$15,567,467 as represented in the table below.